Distance | 10 KM | |

 Where to eat?

-1. The Stanley Glacier Chalet - This is a great place to eat if you are looking for a unique dining experience.
-The chalet is located right next to the Stanley Glacier and offers amazing views of the glacier and the surrounding area.
+1. The stanley glacier Chalet - This is a great place to eat if you are looking for a unique dining experience.
+The chalet is located right next to the stanley glacier and offers amazing views of the glacier and the surrounding area.
 They serve a variety of dishes including sandwiches, salads, and desserts.

-2. The Stanley Hotel - This hotel is also located near the Stanley Glacier and offers a variety of dining options.
+2. The Stanley Hotel - This hotel is also located near the stanley glacier and offers a variety of dining options.
 They have a restaurant, lounge, and bar that serve a variety of dishes including sandwiches, salads, pizza, and desserts.

 3. The Grizzly Paw Brewing Company - This brewery is located in Canmore and offers a variety of beer and food options.
 They have a restaurant that serves a variety of dishes including pizza, burgers, and salads.